krippilippa/matchagig/README.md

-# MatchAGig.ai Landing Page
+# MatchAGig.com Landing Page

-A modern, responsive landing page for MatchAGig.ai - an AI-powered recruitment platform that instantly matches resumes with job descriptions.
+A modern, responsive landing page for MatchAGig.com - an AI-powered recruitment platform that instantly matches resumes with job descriptions.

 ## Features